 Then you have to modify your inpfileq.
 Normally, all default values can be used, and you only have to care about the last two entries TS_FINAL_TYPE and NNODES.
 TS_FINAL_TYPE can be 0 or 1.
-0 means no bond breaking and is used for a inversion, whereas you have to use 1 for a bond breaking.
-If you use the wrong setting here, so e.g. 1 for the inversion of cyclohexane,
+0 means no bond breaking and is used for this inversion, whereas you have to use 1 for a bond breaking.
+If you use the wrong setting here, so in this case 1 for the inversion of cyclohexane,

 gsm tries to break a bond leading to a wrong path.
-NNODES is the maximum number of nodes for the DE-GSM calculation and should be set to 15 for
+NNODES is the maximum number of nodes for the DE-GSM calculation and should be set to at least 15 for

 Last, you have to modify the

 xtb call in ograd*.
-The $ofile.xyz as well as the –grad flag are necessary, but you have to modify e.g. your charge or alpb flag.
+The $ofile.xyz as well as the –grad flag are necessary, but you can modify e.g. your charge or alpb flag.
 In the case of cyclohexane, the charge is 0 and for simplifications I just calculate it in gasphase, therefore no ALPB is used.

 xtb $ofile.xyz --grad --chrg 0 > $ofile.xtbout